mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 )
 ```

 `register_query` hashes the SQL text into a short stable ID and stores `{name, sql}` in a per-class registry.
 Nothing runs yet, this only happens once, when the module loads.
-The point of doing it this way is that every registered statement becomes something a background process can iterate and check on its own schedule, without needing the application to run first: pull every `{query_id: sql}` pair out of the registry, run each one through `EXPLAIN` against a schema snapshot, and flag anything with a sequential scan on a large table, a cross-type cast, or a plan node with a wildly inflated cost estimate.
-Flagged query IDs get added to a blocked set, and the next time that query is called by ID, the repository refuses before it ever reaches the database:
+The point of doing it this way is that every registered statement becomes something a background process can iterate and check on its own schedule, without needing production traffic first.
+The background process imports the repository modules, then pulls every `{query_id: sql}` pair out of the registry, run each one through `EXPLAIN` against a schema snapshot, and flag anything with a sequential scan on a large table, a cross-type cast, or a plan node with a wildly inflated cost estimate.
+A reviewer can add flagged query IDs to a blocked set, and the next time a blocked query is called by ID, the repository refuses before it ever reaches the database:

 ```python
 if query_id in blocked_query_ids: